ehayman/the-yellow-shelf/src/pages/blog/12-best-books-for-female-entrepeneurs.md

       with tramps, gutter-dwellers, and general down-and-outs.

-      > "It is a feeling of relief, almost of pleasure, at knowing yourself at last genuinely down and out.
+      <blockquote>"It is a feeling of relief, almost of pleasure, at knowing
+      yourself at last genuinely down and out.
 You have talked so often of going to the dogs — and well, here are the dogs, and you have reached them, and you can stand it.
-It takes off a lot of anxiety."
+It takes off a lot of anxiety."</blockquote>
     genres:
       - Nonfiction
       - Classics